+The non-partisan Congressional Budget Office said that the ACA would reduce the debt by $143 billion.
 It added up the costs of both of the laws that implemented Obamacare.
 The Patient Protection and Affordable Care Act (Public Law 111-148) detailed the plan.
-The Health Care and Education Reconciliation Act (Public Law 111-152) passed new taxes and budget reductions in other areas, which offset the cost of the plan.
+The Health Care and Education Reconciliation Act (Public Law 111-152) passed new Obamacare taxes and budget reductions in other areas, which offset the cost of the plan.

-- Hospital insurance tax - $212 billion.
+- Hospital insurance tax - $212 billion

-- Non-compliance tax - $64 billion.
+- Non-compliance tax - $64 billion

-- Cadillac health insurance tax - $32 billion.
+- Cadillac health insurance tax - $32 billion

-- Medical device and insurers tax - $107 billion.
+- Medical device and insurers tax - $107 billion

-- Raising medical deduction limit to 10 percent - $104 billion.
+- Raising medical deduction limit to 10% - $104 billion

-- Reduce drug subsidies to the wealthy - $87 billion.
+- Reduce drug subsidies to the wealthy - $87 billion

-- Reduce hospital DSH payments - $37 billion.
+- Reduce hospital DSH payments - $37 billion

-- Reduce Medicare payments - $197 billion.
+- Reduce Medicare payments - $197 billion

-- Reduce Medicare Advantage payments - $135 billion.
+- Reduce Medicare Advantage payments - $135 billion

 When the costs of $940 billion were deducted, the deficit would have been reduced by $104 billion.
 This would have been added back to the deficit if Trump had repealed and replaced Obamacare.